-There is a specific application through which the registrar can be requested to conduct a search based on similar/identical trademarks before the applicant proceeds and files an application to register.
-This saves the applicant time and money.
-This decision of the registrar is binding.
+There is a specific application through which the registrar can be requested to conduct a search based on similar/identical trademarks before the applicant files an application to register, in order to save applicants time and money.
+The registrar's decision is binding.
 Searches for trade names and company names are also available.